 However, we do have the power to look into the past, which in turn helps us understand human nature, motivations, and decisions made by leaders who may have been in comparable circumstances.

 “Study the past if you wish to divine the future.” — Confucius

 In 1952, the publishers of the Encyclopedia Britannica put together a collection of works called Great Books of the Western World in a 54-volume set.
 The idea is that there are certain works in the canon of western culture that deserve exploring.
 This is referred to as the Great Conversation, or the ongoing process of writers and thinkers referencing, building on, and refining the work of their predecessors.

-"We want them heard again—not because we want to go back to antiquity, or the Middle Ages, or the Renaissance, or the Eighteenth Century.
+“We want them heard again—not because we want to go back to antiquity, or the Middle Ages, or the Renaissance, or the Eighteenth Century.
 We are quite aware that we do not live in any time but the present, and, distressing as the present is, we would not care to live in any other time if we could.
-We want the voices of the Great Conversation to be heard again because we think they may help us learn to live better now."
-[Emphasis mine - ed.] ("Preface," The Great Conversation, Great Books of the Western World Vol. 1, p. xii)
+We want the voices of the Great Conversation to be heard again because we think they may help us learn to live better now.”
+[Emphasis mine - ed.]

 The Great Books

-This may seem academic or esoteric, but when it comes to business, we're dealing with psychology and behavioral economics.
-In other words, we need to understand human nature, decision making, persuasion, storytelling, and other related factors that can all be found in such Great Books.
+This may seem academic or esoteric, but when it comes to business, we’re dealing with psychology and behavioral economics.
+In other words, we need to understand human nature, decision-making, persuasion, storytelling, and other related factors that can all be found in such Great Books.

 It doesn’t matter what your customers have read, because they’ll act according to human nature, which is timeless and universal.
 History is replete with examples.

 All we have to do is study the past if we want to predict the future.
 Are you with me?